 Iara Lee, a Brazilian of Korean descent, is an activist, filmmaker, and founder/director of the Cultures of Resistance Network Foundation, an organization that promotes global solidarity, and connects and supports agitators, educators, farmers and artists to build a more just and peaceful world through creative resistance and nonviolent action.
-Her 2015 movie K2 and the Invisible Footmen is part of the Sofia Middle East & North Africa Region Film Festival (Sofia MENAR Film Festival ‘2018) in Sofia, Bulgaria and that’s why we contacted with a few questions about life, travel and dreams.
+Her 2015 movie K2 and the Invisible Footmen is part of the Sofia Middle East & North Africa Region Film.
+We contacted her with a few questions about life, travel and dreams.
 There she is:

 What are your dreams?

 To see systemic change!
 To have war and corporate criminals, state terrorist countries prosecuted, taken out of our way, so the rest of the world can strive to have a decent life with more equality in distribution and be less victims of oppression and greed.
 It’s a big dream, not achievable within my lifetime, but that is what dreams are about: high goals!
 And if we take these greedy capitalists out of the way, all good things will also happen to wildlife, forests, oceans, rivers.
 Then on the level of the individual, more education and caring are needed so we don’t destroy the planet that nourishes us.
 Oh well, if we take baby steps, we can make progress. as the old saying tells us: to move a mountain, one needs to start by moving small rocks.

 K2 and the Invisible Footmen is all about the real heroes in mountaineering.
 What was the trigger for you to delve into their stories?